-I am in the midst of my 49th year of college teaching.
-I am teaching at Wheaton College in Illinois.
-(You can see where else I have taught here.)
-I find myself falling in love with teaching all over again at the beginning of every semester, sometimes oftener.
-That feels good.
+In 2018, I finished fifty years of college teaching—fourteen years at St. John Fisher College in Rochester, New York, thirty-one years at Trinity College in Deerfield, Illinois, and five years at Wheaton College in Illinois.
+When I was teaching, I found myself falling in love with teaching all over again at the beginning of every semester, some-times oftener.
+That felt good.

 If you'd like, read my blog, look at a few of the book pages, browse a few of the stories.